lhaskins/fabric-sdk-node/README.md

 * node runtime version 6.9.x, note that 7.0 is not supported at this point
 * npm tool version 3.10.x
 * gulp command
-* docker (not required if you only want to run the headless tests with `npm test-headless`, see below)
+* docker (not required if you only want to run the headless tests with `npm test-headless` or if you are running against an existing network, see below)

 Clone the project and launch the following commands to install the dependencies and perform various tasks.